mukulhase/WebWhatsapp-Wrapper/README.md

     - proxy: The proxy server to configure selenium to.
 Format is "<proxy>:<portnumber>"
     - command executor: Passed directly as an argument to Remote Selenium.
 Ignore if not using it.
     - loadstyle: Default is true.
 If true, doesn't load the styling in the browser.
+	- profile: Pass the full path to the profile to load it.
+Profile folder will be end in ".default".
+For persistent login, open a normal firefox tab, log in to whatsapp, then pass the profile as an argument.

 3. Use the get_qrcode() function to save the QR code in a file, for remote clients, so that you can access them easily.
 Scan the QR code either from the file, or directly from the client to log in.